kymatio/ismir23-tutorial/book/ch5_gear/eval.md

 We also compute time scattering (Scattering1D) coefficients, setting $Q = 1$ and $J = 14$ with global temporal averaging.
 Time scattering does not capture spectrotemporal patterns beyond a log-frequency interval $1/Q_f$, where $Q_f$ is the quality factor (ratio of center frequency to bandwidth).
 Hence, by setting $Q = 1$, which results in $Q_f = 2.5$, we guarantee that the scalogram contains at least one amplitude modulation cycle, given a modulation frequency of at least 4 Hz and a chirp rate of at most 4 octaves per second.
+Although `Scattering1D` recovers the 3D manifold whose principal components independently align with the 3 synthesis parameter dimensions, this is at the expense of higher $Q$.
+If we seek finer frequency localization, similarity between the spectrotemporal modulations will not be recovered due to the presence of nonstationary frequency.

 Generative Evaluation of `TimeFrequencyScattering`
 -----------------------------------------------------